Knerten0815/masters-thesis/content/discussion.typ

 *Multi-Objective Optimization:* Integrate additional criteria beyond structural inference capability, such as chemical diversity, synthetic accessibility, or biological activity prediction, to provide holistic analogue selection recommendations.

 *Real-Time Applications:* Implement the findings in interactive chemical space exploration tools that provide real-time optimization suggestions based on user queries and available molecular databases.

+=== Human-Centered Validation

+*User Study Design:* Conduct comprehensive user studies with practicing mass spectrometry analysts, medicinal chemists, and metabolomics researchers to empirically validate the intuitiveness and effectiveness of Stacked Similarity Maps.
+Such studies should employ task-based evaluations where participants interpret SSM visualizations to make structural predictions, with performance measured against ground truth molecular structures.

+*Comparative Usability Assessment:* Design controlled experiments comparing SSM visualizations against traditional approaches (individual similarity maps, numerical similarity tables, molecular structure grids) to quantify improvements in interpretation speed, accuracy, and user confidence.
+These studies would provide crucial evidence for the claimed benefits of group-based similarity visualization.

+*Interactive Interface Development:* Develop and evaluate interactive interfaces that allow users to manipulate group sizes, similarity thresholds, and fingerprint parameters in real-time, studying how domain experts adapt these parameters for different analytical scenarios.
+Understanding user preferences and workflows would inform optimal default settings and interface design principles.

+*Training and Adoption Studies:* Investigate learning curves and training requirements for SSM interpretation, particularly for novice users, to develop educational resources and assess the technique's accessibility across different expertise levels in the chemical sciences.

 === Broader Applications